MinPhys/MinPhys.github.io/RiP_2025/RiP_2025-programme.md

 ## Programme
 * * *

-The meeting will begin around midday of Wednesday 9th April and conclude in the afternoon of Thursday 10th.
+The meeting will begin 13:30 Wednesday 9th April and conclude at 12:30 Thursday 10th.
-We hope to organise a group meal for attendees on the Wednesday evening.
+Lab tours ang a group meal will be held on the Wednesday evening.
+The MPG AGM will take place after the meetings close on Thursday, all are welcome.

 ### Invited Speakers
 - David Wallis (Cambridge)